kangaroos-are-cool/directoryscanner/README.md

 - [x] Add simpler way to add new items to scan for
 - [x] Improve Documentation
 - [ ] Performance Improvements
+- [ ] Function to export findings to file
+- [ ] Add ability to scan .zip/.rar files